open-contracting/european-union-support/2019_regulation.md

 Key | Description | Reason
 -- | -- | --
-xpathRelative | Location of the field in an XML notice, relative to its parent node. | Substring of `xpathAbsolute`. presetValue | The value used to pre-fill a field. | Unnecessary view-level metadata. legalType | Data type of the business term, as indicated in the eForms Regulation. | Redundant with `type`. maxLength | Maximum number of characters allowed in the value of the field, optional. | The only fields with a maxLength less than 400 are identifiers, phone numbers and percentages. idScheme | eForms SDK | Indicates the identifier scheme for this `id` field. | Redundant with `schemeName` and `pattern`. forbidden | Indicates whether or not the field can be used in specific notice types. | It isn't informative to know which forms a field can't appear on.
+xpathRelative | Location of the field in an XML notice, relative to its parent node. | Substring of `xpathAbsolute`. xsdSequenceOrder | Position of each XML element relative to its siblings. | Relevant to XML serialization only. attributeOf | Identifier of the field representing the XML element which has the attribute. | Relevant to XML serialization only. attributeName | Name of the XML attribute represented by the field. | Relevant to XML serialization only. attributes | Identifiers of the fields representing the XML attributes the XML element represented by the field can have. | Relevant to XML serialization only. presetValue | The value used to pre-fill a field. | Unnecessary view-level metadata. legalType | Data type of the business term, as indicated in the eForms Regulation. | Redundant with `type`. maxLength | Maximum number of characters allowed in the value of the field, optional. | The only fields with a maxLength less than 400 are identifiers, phone numbers and percentages. idScheme | eForms SDK | Indicates the identifier scheme for this `id` field. | Redundant with `schemeName` and `pattern`. privacy | The information necessary for the mechanism by which the field can be withheld from publication for a defined period. |
+forbidden | Indicates whether or not the field can be used in specific notice types. | It isn't informative to know which forms a field can't appear on. assert | Gives an assertion, as a boolean EFX expression, that is expected to evaluate to "true". |
+inChangeNotice | Indicates whether the values of the field can be modified in a change notice, compared to the notice being changed (the original notice). |

 The correspondence between `legalType` and `type` is: